-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud&srchYear=2021&srchTerm=1&year=2021&term=1.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-25. MASTER OF STUDIES IN JEWISH STUDIES
+25.MASTER OF PHILOSOPHY IN JEWISH STUDIES